 To see a different response from the client, change the isCreditValid method on the CreditAgencyPurchase class to return false, within the common/creditAgency ESB service implementation, and then redeploy the Credit Agency service.
 Then when the client is re-run, a 'BuyFailed' message will be returned.

 Tip

-You can undeploy the corresponding esb artifact by through command ant undeploy in its directory, such as \$Overlord/samples/purchasing/store
+You can undeploy the corresponding esb artifact by through command ant undeploy-purchasing in the \$Overlord/samples/stateful folder or \$Overlord/samples/stateless folder respectively.

 3.2.
 Brokerage Example